‘Is my Great Dane puppy knuckling?’

 We like to see:

-Calcium and Phosphorus should be balanced together as close as possible, with phosphorus being the lower value.
+Calcium and Phosphorus should be balanced together as closely as possible, with phosphorus being the lower value.
 Calcium values of 1.2% or lower are ideal.

 Science-based formulation from a company that follows WSAVA Guidelines and utilizes research and science, not marketing buzzwords (Purina, Iams, Eukanuba, Hills, Royal Canin)